 The nonrefundable portion of the entrance fees are accounted for as deferred revenue from entrance fees and are amortized into earned revenue using the straight-line method over the estimated remaining life of the residents over the contractual term of the contract.
 At the time of death or contract termination, the remaining nonrefundable balance is recognized as revenue.
 The remaining life expectancy of the residents is adjusted annually based on actuarial information.
 The refundable portion of the entrance fees is not amortized into income and is reported as refundable entrance fees liability.
-Guaranteed contractual refund obligations amounted to \$51,207,414 and \$48,195,439 as of December 31, 2023 and 2022, respectively.
+Contractual refund obligations amounted to approximately \$67,038,000 as of December 31, 2024.